Name: Simmondsia chinensis

-Jojoba comes from the beans of a shrub-like plant that grows in Mexico and the Southern regions of the United States.
-It is actually a liquid plant wax, not a true oil although it is more commonly called an oil.
+Jojoba oil, derived from the beans of a shrub-like plant known as Simmondsia chinensis, predominantly found in Mexico and the Southern regions of the United States, is a unique liquid plant wax often referred to as an oil due to its common usage.

 Jojoba Actions and Benefits

 Jojoba oil boasts exceptional cleansing properties and serves as an outstanding moisturizer, making it a valuable addition for rejuvenating and replenishing dry skin.
 Its fatty acids work to revitalize and hydrate your dog's dry skin, while its anti-inflammatory properties aid in reducing swelling and redness associated with various skin conditions.
 Furthermore, Jojoba oil exhibits natural antibacterial characteristics.

 Jojoba oil is highly stable, serving as an excellent scalp cleanser and moisturizer.
 Because it is a wax, it imparts a non-greasy feel to your dog's skin and coat.